rotki/rotki/docs/api.rst

    :resjson int entries_found: The number of entries found for the current filter.
 Ignores pagination.
    :resjson int entries_limit: The limit of entries if free version. -1 for premium.
    :resjson int entries_total: The number of total entries ignoring all filters.
-   :statuscode 200: Events succesfully queried
+   :statuscode 200: Events successfully queried
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: No user is logged in or failure at event addition.
    :statuscode 500: Internal rotki error